rust-lang/book/src/ch16-03-shared-state.md

 can access the same memory location at the same time.
 As you saw in Chapter 15, where smart pointers made multiple ownership possible, multiple ownership can add complexity because these different owners need managing.
 Rust’s type system and ownership rules greatly assist in getting this management correct.
-For an example, let’s look at mutexes, one of the more common concurrency primitives for shared memory.
+For example, let’s look at mutexes, one of the more common concurrency primitives for shared memory.